-In 2021, the focus of underground drilling and development was primarily to probe the eastern and downdip extension of JV and GHV as well as upgrade resources.
+In 2022, the focus of underground drilling and development was primarily to test the eastern and downdip extension of JV and GHV, as well as upgrade resource confidence levels.
 This drilling was carried out from Level 10 and Level 12 drilling chambers.
-Due to operational constraints and COVID-19 disruptions, not all the planned drilling chambers were available during the period and as such, the planned resource drilling program was not fully complete, reflecting the similar resources this reporting year.

 The resource definition drilling to the east, on Level 10, showed significant intercepts of the GHV.
-At Level 16, drilling shows the GHV is still open for further exploration at depth.
+At Level 16, drilling shows the GHV is still open to the East.